Services for Corporate Clients

 2. Critical Incident interventions

-Through a variety of collaborations, including his accreditation with the New South Wales Education Standards Authority (NESA), and through his collaboration with New View Psychology, Dr Westinghouse is permanently on-call to conduct in situ interventions around Australia arising from critical incidents in schools and in workplaces.
+Through a variety of collaborations, including his accreditation with the New South Wales Education Standards Authority (NESA), Dr Westinghouse is permanently on-call to conduct in situ interventions around Australia arising from critical incidents in schools and in workplaces.
+Dr Westinghouse is typically on call 24 hours a day and will respond to critical need if he is able to do so.

 3. Corporate Team Optimisation